Shivani-Jadon/iPod/README.md

 - Discover more when entering each menu

-Songs and images and GIFs only for personal use, a big credit to font-awesome and flat-icons
+Songs and images and GIFs only for personal use, a big credit to font-awesome and flat-icons For tap and rotation gestures Zing Touch library has been used

 ## How to Use/Control?